Creodonta: Size

 Certain creodonts (Arfia, Prolimnocyon and Palaeonictis) seem to have experienced the dwarfing phenomenon during the Paleocene-Eocene Thermal Maximum seen in other mammal genera.
 A proposed explanation for this phenomenon is that the increased carbon dioxide levels in the atmosphere directly affected carnivores through increased temperature and aridity and also indirectly affected them by reducing the size of their herbivorous prey through the same selective pressures.

-The largest North American creodont is Patriofelis.
-A specimen of P. ferox collected in the Bridger Basin of southern Wyoming was the size of a full-grown black bear with a head almost the size of an adult male lion.

-During the Central Asia Expedition of 1930 by the American Museum of Natural History, the largest creodont ever discovered was collected: Sarkastodon mongoliensis.
-Its dimensions were described as 50% greater than the Patriofelis to which it bore many similarities.
-It has been estimated that Sarkastodon attained the body mass of twice the largest American lion.

 Biology

 Diet and feeding

 Early creodonts (both oxyaenids and hyaenodontids) displayed the tribosphenic molars common for basal therians.
 Small forms had somewhat strong postmetacrista-metastellar crests suggesting that they were probably opportunistic feeders, eating such things as eggs, birds, small mammals, insects and possibly plant matter as well, possibly like extant viverrids.
 Larger forms had greater shearing capacity and the capacity increased over time.
 Arfia, one of the most common carnivorous mammals in early Eocene North America, developed a more open trigonid on M3 over the course of the Early Eocene, increasing the shearing ability of the carnassials.
 A similar development can be seen by comparing Oxyaena, Prototomus and Limnocyon with the smaller, more generalized feeders among the creodonts.
+However, however some of the last oxyaenids, such as Patriofelis and Machaeroidinae, showed adaptations towards hypercarnivory.
+Similarly, some of the youngest hyaenodonts in the Miocene, have shown extreme specialization towards hypercarnivory.